 Build a solid foundation in HIV science (50 questions): This section uses clinical scenarios and feedback-driven questions to help you understand HIV virology, the replication cycle and how the virus progresses from initial to chronic infection.
 You’ll also review the stages of HIV and how they link to clinical signs, symptoms and decision-making in patient care.

-HIV is a retroviral disease (RVD) that is usually transmitted vertically (from mother to child) or horizontally (between individuals) via bodily fluids of an infected person in the absence of adequate pre- (PrEP) or post-exposure prophylaxis (PEP); see Table 1 for risk transmission can occur, although rarely, with PreP or PEP.
+HIV is a retroviral disease (RVD) that is usually transmitted vertically (from mother to child) or horizontally (between individuals) via bodily fluids of an infected person in the absence of adequate pre (PrEP) or post-exposure prophylaxis (PEP); see Table 1 for risk probability Transmission can occur, although rarely, with PreP or PEP.

 Vulnerable groups at risk